 A trip on the Mekhala also works really well as part of a longer journey.
-From Ayuthaya you could continue north by train to Sukhothai, Thailand’s earliest capital and another UNESCO site.
+From Ayutthaya you could continue north by train to Sukhothai, Thailand’s earliest capital and another UNESCO site.
 From here continue to Chiang Mai, the country’s second largest city, which is sprinkled with pretty temples and hosts a vibrant night market.

 The Anantara Song is a more luxurious option for a cruise along the Chao Phraya.
 Also a converted rice barge, the vessel is beautifully furnished with varnished teak and polished brass.

 With only four rooms and a maximum of eight passengers, the Anatara provides an intimate experience over three days, sailing from Bangkok to Ayutthaya and back again.
 All cabins are en suite and air-conditioned, with little indulgences such as bath robes and slippers.

 A number of tours are included on this cruise and Wat Arun (the Temple of Dawn) is your first port of call.
 While you may have already visited the temple during your time in Bangkok, the vantage of the river reveals an alternative viewpoint.
 You’ll be taken around by one of the boat’s guides, learning about the history of the site and its design.
 With a Khmer-style central prang (tower) and decorated in broken porcelain, it’s distinctly different from any other temple in Bangkok.

 You’ll also stop at the Royal Barge Museum, where you can view ornately decorated royal barges, and a small island in the middle of the river that’s home to a Mon community.
 This tribe are originally from Burma and make a living producing clay pots.